Uniforms and insignia of the Schutzstaffel: SS uniforms of World War II (1939–1945)

-Final SS ranks 1934–1945
+Final SS ranks, 1934–1945

 Police ranks and insignia

-In 1936, the regular German police, previously agencies of the Länder or states, were nationalized and placed under Himmler, who was named Chef der Deutschen Polizei (Chief of German Police).
-The ordinary uniformed police were called the Ordnungspolizei ("order police").
+In 1936, the regular German police, previously agencies of the Länder or states, were nationalised and placed under Himmler, who was named Chef der Deutschen Polizei (Chief of German Police).
+The ordinary uniformed police were called the Ordnungspolizei (order police).
 Known as the Orpo, the Ordnungspolizei maintained a separate system of Orpo ranks, insignia, and uniforms.
 It was also possible for SS members to hold dual status in both the Orpo and the SS, and SS generals were referred to simultaneously by both rank titles.
 For instance, an Obergruppenführer in the SS who was also a police general would be referred to as Obergruppenführer und General der Polizei (Obergruppenführer and General of the Police).
-In late 1939, Orpo personnel were formed into a combat division, recognizable by its use of police insignia; in 1942, this formation was absorbed into the Waffen-SS to become the 4.
-SS-Polizei-Panzergrenadier division.
+In late 1939, Orpo personnel were formed into a combat division, recognisable by its use of police insignia; in 1942, this formation was absorbed into the Waffen-SS to become the 4th SS-Polizei Panzergrenadier Division.

-Germanic-SS uniforms and foreign units rank
+Germanic SS uniforms and foreign units rank

-Germanic-SS uniforms were modified versions of the original black Allgemeine-SS uniforms and were used strictly by the Germanic-SS in occupied countries.
+Germanic SS uniforms were modified versions of the original black Allgemeine SS uniforms and were used strictly by the Germanic SS in occupied countries.
 These units were provided with surplus black uniforms upon which were displayed country specific insignia.
-This led to a wide variety of insignia and rank titles depending on the country of origin, although standardized throughout the entire Germanic-SS were the rank insignia pips and oak leaves used by the SS proper.
-The Germanic-SS effectively ceased to exist in late 1944, after which time most of its members were folded into the foreign legions of the Waffen-SS.
+This led to a wide variety of insignia and rank titles depending on the country of origin, although standardised throughout the entire Germanic SS were the rank insignia pips and oak leaves used by the SS proper.
+The Germanic SS effectively ceased to exist in late 1944, after which time most of its members were folded into the foreign legions of the Waffen-SS.

 As with the SS titles, recruits of non-Germanic countries had the title "Waffen" prefixed to their rank.
 For instance, an Unterscharführer in the foreign legions would be referred to as Waffen-Unterscharführer whereas a regular SS member would be addressed as SS-Unterscharführer.
 This helped to indicate non-native recruits, or to separate Germanic individuals in the divisions composed primarily of non-Germanics.

 Special SS uniforms

-SS officers had the option of purchasing formal-dress and mess-dress uniforms.
-The formal uniform was not unlike US or UK dinner-dress uniforms, cut like a civilian tailcoat without the tails, and worn with white or black bowtie and waistcoat.
+SS officers had the option of purchasing formal dress and mess dress uniforms.
+The formal uniform was not unlike U.S. or UK dinner-dress uniforms, cut like a civilian tailcoat without the tails, and worn with white or black bowtie and waistcoat.

 For use in hot weather climates like Southern Europe and North Africa, a tropical uniform of tan cotton was developed.
-Insignia was similar to that of standard SS-uniforms but in tan thread on black backing.
-Waffen-SS troops were pioneering among the German forces in the use of camouflage clothing and wore it extensively during the war.
+Insignia was similar to that of standard SS uniforms but in tan thread on black backing.
+Waffen-SS troops were pioneering among German forces in the use of camouflage clothing and wore it extensively during the war.
 Usually, the camouflage patterns were worn on overall parkas, reversible smocks or helmet covers, with camouflaged tunics being introduced later during the war.
-Uniforms were manufactured in hundreds of licensed factories, with some workers being prisoners-of-war performing forced labor.
+Uniforms were manufactured in hundreds of licensed factories, with some workers being prisoners-of-war performing forced labour.
 Many were produced in Nazi concentration camps.